Contents

 Initially known as the Aelian Bridge or Hadrian’s Bridge, it was used by Christian pilgrims as a passageway to St. Peter’s Basilica.
 However, during the 7th Century, when Archangel Michael's statue was erected at the mausoleum, the bridge was renamed the Ponte Sant'Angelo.
 During the Renaissance era, the Pope commissioned Gian Lorenzo Bernini to sculpt 10 angels to be erected on either side of the bridge.

-A. Castel Sant’Angelo Rome was commissioned by Emperor Hadrian in 123 AD and it was completed in 135 AD.
+Castel Sant’Angelo was commissioned by Emperor Hadrian in 123 AD and got completed in 135 AD.

-A. The Castel Sant’Angelo Rome is famous for being the tomb of Emperor Hadrian.
-It is also known serving as a fortress and prison to the Papal residence throughout history.
+The Castel Sant’Angelo Rome is famous for being the tomb of Emperor Hadrian.
+It is also known serving as a fortress, prison, and Papal residence throughout history.
 Today, the museum is known for its cultural and historical value.

-A. Emperor Hadrian’s tomb is located at Castel Sant'Angelo, Rome.
+Emperor Hadrian’s tomb is located inside Castel Sant'Angelo, Rome.

-Q. How much does it cost to visit Castel Sant’Angelo in Paris?
+How much does it cost to visit Castel Sant’Angelo?

-A. The Castel Sant'Angelo Rome ticket prices start as € 15.
+The Castel Sant'Angelo ticket prices start at € 16.